Limcyy/Advent-Calendar/README.md

   FUN ADVENT CALENDAR GAMES, 5 DAYS TILL CHRISTMAS.
 This is my first HTML, CSS ,JS project i have ever done.
-    Basicaly a combination of my first finished codes.
+    Basically a combination of my first finished codes.
      Keep in mind these were my first codes so they look really bad.